The True Story of Ah Q: Chapter 5: The Problem of Livelihood

 After the Zhao family fiasco, Ah Q notices unusualness when walking through the streets of Weizhuang.
-Women have become shy and take refuge indoors, while wine shops refuse service to him.
+Women have become shy and take refuge indoors while wine shops refused service to him.
 What worries him is the fact that no household wants to hire him anymore, cutting Ah Q off from any source of income to support his livelihood.
-Shunned from regular employers’ houses, Ah Q finds Young D, a weak beggar of lower status than Ah Q, has taken Ah Q's odd jobs.
+Shunned from regular employer's houses, Ah Q finds Young D, a weak beggar of lower status than Ah Q, to have taken Ah Q's odd jobs.
 To the delight of onlookers, the enraged Ah Q rushes to fight Young D which ends in a tie.

 Almost starving, Ah Q returns to the streets and comes across the Convent of Quiet Self-improvement, finding a field containing a patch of turnips.
 Ah Q decides to steal the turnips until a nun notices him and lets loose her black dog on him.
 Ah Q runs and is able to escape with some turnips.